Wesztman/brain/README.md

 ## How do I make this?

 Follow the the excellent build guide in the link below.
 The only difference is the 3 extra keys on each side.

+Note that diodes should only be mounted on the "BOTTOM" side of the PCBs.

 <a href="https://youtu.be/CHSh1-dJq24" target="_blank">
 <img src="https://gist.githubusercontent.com/duckyb/337340baa1f0c8bcc06fef7b3b57242b/raw/97e6e0748dd1b8a3fb54fac0a88e84e6b6e0e10a/build-guide-button.svg" height="44">